Boulder Medical Center Family Medicine

-Patients will frequently ask me if fiber is important to their health.
-The best way to answer this is to note that eating more dietary fibers might be associated with better health for three reasons.
-One, the fibers themselves may have health promoting qualities.
-Two, the consuming of more dietary fibers may be a marker for consumption of more whole foods that might have health promoting qualities.
+Eating more dietary fiber might be associated with better health for three reasons.
+One, the fibers themselves may have health-promoting qualities.
+Two, the consumption of more dietary fibers may be a marker for the consumption of more whole foods that might have health-promoting qualities.
 Three, when one is consuming more dietary fibers, one might be consuming less of the highly processed and refined foods associated with poorer health.
 I will give you some very basics on the most complex of carbohydrates in the human diet, dietary fibers, in the next few paragraphs.

-Dietary fibers have been shown to delay gastric emptying time after a meal and promote the feeling of satiety (feeling full).
+Dietary fiber has been shown to delay gastric emptying after a meal and promote satiety (feeling full).
 This results in lower overall caloric consumption at any given meal.
 For example, studies show that if one consumes a whole apple, rich in dietary fibers, then one feels full much longer and is less likely to consume additional calories that if one consumes and equivalent number of calories from very low fiber apple juice.

 The delayed gastric emptying experienced after eating high fiber foods also prolongs the intestinal absorption of digested sugars so there is a more gradual rise in blood glucose levels after eating.
 This reduces serum insulin levels and is associated with improved health biomarker levels.
 Additionally, higher fiber foods help remove cholesterol from the body giving lower overall levels of serum cholesterol.
 Also, fibers increase the water contained in the intestines and reduce constipation and perhaps favorably effect the rates of diverticulosis and colon cancer (this is not clearly proven, but there are many favorable correlative studies).
 Also, the dietary fibers serve as a desired food source for many of the favorable bacteria that inhabit the human intestine and this may also promote optimized colonic function and reduced colon cancer risks.